Pixel-Master/File-Find/README.md

 A: File-Find is only using one thread.
 That's why it looks like File-Find "doesn't react".

+Q: **How to clean the Cache?**

+A: File-Find is saving the cache under `/Users/USERNAME/Library/Application Support/File-Find/Cached Searches`.
+The Cache gets cleaned up on start up, that means to clean the cache just restart File Find

 ## Download
 ### **[Version 1.0:](https://github.com/Pixel-Master/File-Find/releases/tag/v1.0.0)**